JCBrouwer/maua/README.md

 # Maua

+This repo is pretty stale at the moment...

 ## v0.2

 Maua is a framework that allows for easy training of and interoperability between multiple state of the art image processing networks.
 Maua provides a modular object oriented API that allows uses ranging from piecing together low level components into a new architecture to training a GAN with a single command.